mark-casey/foilhat/README.md

 your language's system call command to set the mount list and execute mount_check before starting work.

-Here is a perl example. *Note that unlike the more integrated Bash example above, here you must check the exit status and act accordingly*:
+Here is a perl example.
+Note that unlike the more integrated Bash example above, here you must check the exit status and act accordingly:

 ```
 #!/usr/bin/perl